-Element Per formance criteria Reference At t he end of training the person must be able to: 4.
-Use the pilot staff (a) describe the principles of pilot staff working NSY 516 working method of special working (b) describe the function and features of the half pilot staff, pilot staff NPR 707 special working or Pilot Staff Ticket NPR 715 (c) identify the limits of a pilot staff section NPR 717 (d) follow the correct procedure to introduce pilot staff working NPR 721 (e) follow the correct procedure to issue a Proceed Authority for rail traffic to enter and exit a pilot staff section NPR 723 (f) station Handsignallers correctly NPR 725 (f) , NPR 726 (g) at the appropriate time, warn Drivers and track vehicle operators that pilot staff working is in use NPR 727 (i) f identify the authority needed to enter a pilot staff section NPR 728 (i) follow the correct procedure to change the running direction in a NPR 000 pilot staff section NPR 007 (j) follow the correct procedure to transfer a pilot staff NPR 008 (k) follow the correct procedure to use half pilot staffs NPR 010 follow the correct procedure to suspend pilot staff working NPR 011 (m) follow the correct procedure to end pilot staff working NRF 007 (n) correctly compile documentation associated with pilot staff NRF 008 working NRF 010 NRF 011 5.
+Ele ement Per formance criteria Reference At t he end of training the person must be able to: 4.
+Use the pilot staff (a) describe the principles of pilot staff working NSY 516 working method of (b) describe the function and features of the half pilot staff, pilot staff NPR 707 special working or Pilot Staff Ticket NPR 715 (c) identify the limits of a pilot staff section NPR 717 (d) follow the correct procedure to introduce pilot staff working NPR 721 (e) follow the correct procedure to issue a Proceed Author traffic to enter and exit a pilot staff section follow the correct procedure to issue a Proceed Authority for rail traffic to enter and exit a pilot staff section NPR 723 (f) station Handsignallers correctly NPR 725 (g) at the appropriate time, warn Drivers and track vehicle operators NPR 726 that pilot staff working is in use NPR 727 (i) (h) identify the authority needed to enter a pilot staff section NPR 728 (i) follow the correct procedure to change the running direction in a NPR 000 pilot staff section NPR 007 (j) follow the correct procedure to transfer a pilot staff NPR 008 (k) follow the correct procedure to use half pilot staffs NPR 010 (I) follow the correct procedure to suspend pilot staff working NPR 011 (m) follow the correct procedure to end pilot staff working NRF 007 (n) correctly compile documentation associated with pilot staff NRF 008 working NRF 010 NRF 011 5.
 Suspend a system of (a) state when a system of Safeworking may be suspended NSY 518 Safeworking (b) identify who is authorised to suspend a system of Safeworking NPR 721